-If you have a disability and require support during your studies, the first step is to make an appointment with one of our specialist Disability Advisers:
+If you have a disability and require support during your studies, you may wish to register with the Wellbeing and Disability Service and make an appointment with a Disability Adviser:

 If you are studying at a USW partner college please contact your college.

 You may find the following diagram helpful: The process for Exploring Support.

 We recommend that applicants / new students make contact with our service at the earliest opportunity (preferably before your course starts), so that we can ensure that appropriate adjustments and support are in place from the start of your course.

 Under the Disability Service Confidentiality Framework, all information you provide is treated as sensitive and is held confidentially, except in the most extreme circumstances (i.e. Where: you are putting yourself at some serious risk; your behaviour is adversely affecting the legal rights of others; staff are being placed in a position where their professional integrity is compromised; disclosure is required by law).

 When you meet with a Disability Adviser, you will be asked to sign a Data Consent Agreement, agreeing that the Disability Service can store your information and share relevant information with appropriate staff and external agencies (please note: If you do not give consent to share information, the support which can be provided may be restricted).

 The Disability Service does not routinely include the details of students’ disabilities in communication with other University staff.
 However, your Disability Adviser will discuss with you, the benefits of making an Enhanced Disclosure, whereby some more detailed information about your disability can be be made available to appropriate University Staff.